devopsmalmo/meetups/talks/example.md

 **Abstract:**<br/>
 In modern times almost every application is running in Docker, by having such complex solutions to orchestrate Docker, monitoring becomes more complex and near unsolvable to tackle.
-Let's brake this stereotype and get some easy Monitoring tools and Monitor our Docker Kubernetes solution with Prometheus.
+Let's break this stereotype and get some easy Monitoring tools and Monitor our Docker Kubernetes solution with Prometheus.
 In this presentation we are going to cover how to monitor Docker in Kubernetes and how to get notified (in Slack) when something goes wrong.